(Top)

 4. “Can I get you a flyer?” is usually a better phrase than “Can I give you a flyer?”

-• This works psychologically because it feels more like you’re doing them a favor (and hey, maybe you are!)
+• Psychologically, this may make them feel like you’re doing them a favor (and hey, maybe you are!)

 5. However, when speaking to someone who appears to be very agreeable / nice / sweet: